Skip to main content

 • Supplying the bathrooms and offices

-• Maintaining the church’s physical building through repair and general maintenance.
+• Maintaining the church’s physical building through repair (some grants can help with church repair costs) and general maintenance.

 Church projects are varied but include: